-- All education staff have completed the Keeping Learners Safe Training and are aware of new guidance posted March 2023 - All staff complete PREVENT training. - Treating all children/young people with respect - Setting a good example by conducting ourselves appropriately - Involving children/young people in decisions that affect them. - Encouraging positive and safe behaviour among children/young people Being a good listener - Being alerted to changes in children/young people's behaviour - Recognising that challenging behaviour may be an indicator of abuse. - Reading and understanding the company's safeguarding policy and guidance documents on wider safeguarding issues, for example bullying, physical contact and information-sharing, code of conduct, photography & videos at school policy and traffic management and adhering to guidelines within such policies & procedures. - Asking the child/young person's permission (where applicable and possible) before doing anything for them of a physical nature, such as assisting with toileting, dressing, physical support during PE or administering first aid - Maintaining appropriate standards of conversation and interaction with and between children/young people and avoiding the use of sexualised or derogatory language - Being aware that the personal and family circumstances and lifestyles of some children/young people lead to an increased risk of abuse.
+- All education staff have completed the Keeping Learners Safe Training and are aware of new guidance posted March 2022 - All staff complete PREVENT training - Treating all children/young people with respect - Setting a good example by conducting ourselves appropriately - Involving children/young people in decisions that affect them This document relates to Article 28 (Every Child has the Right to an Education) of the UN Convention on the Rights of the Child.

+- Encouraging positive and safe behaviour among children/young people - Being a good listener - Being alert to changes in children/young people's behaviour - Recognising that challenging behaviour may be an indicator of abuse - Reading and understanding the company's safeguarding policy and guidance documents on wider safeguarding issues, for example bullying, physical contact and information-sharing, code of conduct, photography & videos at school policy and traffic management and adhering to guidelines within such policies & procedures. - Asking the child/young person's permission (where applicable and possible) before doing anything for them of a physical nature, such as assisting with toileting, dressing, physical support during PE or administering first aid - Maintaining appropriate standards of conversation and interaction with and between children/young people and avoiding the use of sexualised or derogatory language - Being aware that the personal and family circumstances and lifestyles of some children/young people lead to an increased risk of abuse.